dS/CFT Correspondence from a Defect Operator: Discussion and Conclusion

 Our analysis revealed the necessity of introducing a $PT$ operator from the two-point function of a real scalar field in a de Sitter background.
 Since charge conjugation is trivial for real scalars, a more general global defect structure likely requires considering fields with nontrivial spin or internal charges.
 The $PT$ operator is consequently anticipated to be exclusive to real scalar fields, and supplementary global defects will necessitate corresponding augmentations of the conformal symmetry group.
 Furthermore, it is imperative to examine higher-point connected correlators—such as conformal blocks—beyond the realm of the two-point de Sitter bulk Green’s function.
 While the two-point function can be portrayed as the inner product of two bulk local states, this assertion does not hold for higher-point functions; thus, comprehending their structure is vital for ascertaining how the inner product ought to be twisted in the de Sitter/conformal field theory correspondence.
 Such higher-point data also encode information about interactions in the dS bulk theory.
 For a well-defined theory, the global defect should act as a metric operator \cite{Mostafazadeh:2001jk}.
 However, we focused on $PT$ symmetry because the free theory respects it; interacting theories may require different choices.
 Exploring these possibilities provides a compelling direction for formulating a consistent, physically meaningful dS quantum gravity theory from CFT principles. \\

 In the $PT$-broken phase of our non-Hermitian defect CFT, the one-point function of the tilt operator acquires a nonzero value, signaling that the vacuum is no longer invariant under the combined defect conformal symmetry and $PT$ symmetry.
 This nonvanishing one-point tilt function acts as an order parameter that selects a specific $PT$-broken vacuum from a degenerate manifold, encoding how the defect sources bulk fields and breaks scale invariance along the defect worldvolume.
 Because the AdS and dS situations differ substantially in both symmetry and analytic structure, this disorder parameter provides a natural diagnostic for distinguishing the two phases.
-Another intriguing feature is that the transition line separating spontaneous $PT$-breaking from the symmetric phase lies precisely on the Gaussian fixed point of the 4D $\phi^4$ theory, suggesting a deeper structure that warrants further investigation.
 Notably, although the background expectation value reflects spontaneous $PT$-symmetry breaking, the fluctuating part of the defect operator continues to transform covariantly under the unbroken subgroup of the defect conformal group.
 Consequently, higher-point connected correlators—such as two-point functions of defect fluctuations—remain constrained by standard defect conformal symmetry, even when the whole theory resides in a symmetry-broken phase.
 Thus, while the nonzero one-point function enriches defect physics by introducing a symmetry-breaking background, the conformally invariant structure of fluctuations persists.
 The $PT$-breaking studied here represents the simplest example of a nonvanishing one-point tilt function beyond the conventional defect conformal group.
 It would be compelling to apply the integral identity of Ref. \cite{Belton:2025ief} without assuming the vanishing one-point tilt function to analyze higher-point functions in this expanded framework. \\